fabriziotappero/DMW-BLJ31-charger/README.md

-# DMW-BLJ31-charger
+## DMW-BLJ31-charger
-usb charger for the lithium battery DMW-BLJ31
+USB charger for the lithium battery DMW-BLJ31.